Vawkavysk: Middle Ages

 Vawkavysk is one of the oldest towns in Eastern Europe and has played a role in the political development of medieval Slavic civilization.
 It is believed that Vawkavysk was founded in the 10th century.
-The origin of the town is developed by legends, one of which tells about a prince Vladislav Zabeyko, who in 738 found robbers named Voloka and Visek and killed them.
+The origin of the town is developed by legends, one of which tells about a certain prince Wadislaw Zawejko, who in 738 found robbers named Woloko and Wisek and killed them.
 In the place of their shelter, 10 huts were built, which expanded into a settlement.
 According to the legend, the name Vawkavysk is derived from the names of the two robbers.
 Another legend states that the town was founded by the King of Lithuania, Mindaugas.

 There is little historical evidence pertaining to the period when the town was founded.
 Archaeological excavations conducted at the site of the ancient town attest that a Slavic settlement had already existed in the area by the late 10th century, based on the dwellings and defensive works which were discovered during the excavation.
-Vawkavysk was first unofficially mentioned in the Turov Annals in 1005 and this year has been widely accepted as the town's founding year.
-Vawkavysk turned into a town and became a center of crafts and trades in the early 12th century.
-In 1224 and 1241, the Mongol invasion of Rus led by Batu Khan destroyed Vawkavysk and its fortress.

 Vawkavysk lies in a region formerly referred to as Black Ruthenia that was subjugated to various invading forces from Baltic and Slavic tribes.
 At various times, the town was influenced by the Principality of Polotsk and Galicia-Volhynia.
 On the nights of 15 and 16 February 1038, the town was destroyed by a Baltic tribe of Yatvingians.
 Up until 1084, this territory belonged to Slavic Kievan Rus and later became a dependent vassal state.
 After Mindaugas conquered the area in 1239, it was incorporated into what would later become the Grand Duchy of Lithuania and was administered from Navahrudak from the 1240s to the 1250s.

 Vawkavysk's location on the border between Lithuania and neighboring Galicia-Volhynia resulted in frequent fighting over these territories.
 The Ipatiev Chronicle mentions Vawkavysk in connection with an invasion of the Galicia-Volhynian prince Daniel Romanovich Galitsky and his brother Vasilko in 1252.
 Power exchanged periodically during the years of 1254-1258 between the princes of these two kingdoms.
 The chronicle continues with describing that a peace treaty was signed in 1254 where the Grand Duke of Lithuania, Vaišvilkas, transferred Vawkavysk, along with several other towns, to Daniel's son, Roman Danylovich Galitsky.
 Sometime after this event, in 1255, a prince named Gleb, who acknowledged himself as a vassal of the Grand Duke of Lithuania, became the ruler of Vawkavysk.
 Prince Gleb participated in a Galicia-Volhynian campaign against the Yatvingians in 1256.